Randolph family of Virginia: Revolutionary War era

 Peyton Randolph, son of Sir John Randolph, was a speaker of the Virginia House of Burgesses, chairman of the Virginia Conventions, and the first President of the Continental Congress.
 Based his roles in the Continental Congress, Randolph is recognized as a Founding Father of the United States.

 Beverley Randolph, grandson of William Randolph, was a Virginia Delegate for Henrico County from 1777 to 1780 and the 8th Governor of Virginia, the first after the US Constitution was ratified.

 Edmund Randolph, grandson of Sir John Randolph, was an aid-de-camp to George Washington in the American Revolutionary War.
 He was afterward seventh Governor of Virginia, the second Secretary of State, and the first United States Attorney General.

-Thomas Jefferson, great-grandson of William Randolph, was a Virginia Burgess for Albemarle County and the principal author of the Declaration of Independence.
-At the beginning of the American Revolution he was a delegate to the Continental Congress for Virginia, also serving as a wartime Governor of Virginia.
+Thomas Jefferson, great-grandson of William Randolph, was a Virginia Burgess for Albemarle County, Virginia, and the principal author of the Declaration of Independence.
+At the beginning of the American Revolution, he was a delegate to the Continental Congress for Virginia, also serving as a wartime Governor of Virginia.
 Just after the war ended, from mid-1784 Jefferson served as a diplomat to Paris and became the United States Minister to France.
-He was the first United States Secretary of State (1790–1793) serving under President George Washington.
-He was the 2nd Vice President, under John Adams, and 3rd President of the United States, during which he oversaw the Louisiana Purchase, leading the United States to double in size during his presidency.
-In later years he founded the University of Virginia.
+He was the first United States Secretary of State, serving from 1790 to 1793 under President George Washington.
+He was the nation's second Vice President, under John Adams, and the third President of the United States, during which he oversaw the Louisiana Purchase, leading the United States to double in size.
+In 1819, following his presidency, he founded the University of Virginia.